Ramanathantrb/GenAI-capstone-project/README.md

 2. **Configuration**: Ensure the run_configuration_uat.json file is available with the appropriate configuration.
 3. **Run the Scrip**t: Execute the script in your terminal.

    python terminal_app.py

-4.**Follow Prompts**: Enter the required information as prompted by the script.
+4. **Follow Prompts**: Enter the required information as prompted by the script.